-The South Melbourne Structure Plan area is generally bounded by four key State Government (through the Department of Transport and Planning (DTP), which incorporates VicRoads) and roads managed by the City of Port Phillip (CoPP), including City Road, the West Gate Freeway, Park Street, Ferrars Street and Kings Way/Princes Highway.
+The South Melbourne Structure Plan Area is generally bounded by four key State Government (through the Department of Transport and Planning (DTP), which incorporates VicRoads) and roads managed by the City of Port Phillip (CoPP), including City Road, the West Gate Freeway, Park Street, Ferrars Street and Kings Way/Princes Highway.
 The general road network and corresponding road classifications as per CoPP Register of Public Roads are shown in Figure 35.

 The internal road network includes a mixture of State and Local Government controlled.
-Key road network links within the Structure Plan area are as follows:
+Key road network links within the Structure Plan Area are as follows:

-Kings Way/Princes Highway is controlled by DTP, generally runs northsouth along the eastern boundary of the Structure Plan area
+- Kings Way/Princes Highway is controlled by DTP, generally runs northsouth along the eastern boundary of the Structure Plan Area - Clarendon Street is a Secondary State Arterial road under the control of DTP, running north-south through the centre of the Structure Plan Area